Dylan-Wyl10/11-785-20F-project/README.md

 ## Model Description
 [Attention-based LSTM]
 This is an auto-encoder model, the basic architecture is a two-layer LSTM encoder and two-layer LSTM decoder.
 We add attention layer before the LSTM encoder.
+Compared with normal LSTM model, the attention-based LSTM performs better with less detection erros.

 [Transformer Model]
-This is a transformer model, the basic architecture is
+This is a transformer model, the basic architecture is:  Embedding+Transformer+Linear.